rjmatthews62/Veditor/README.md

 ## Saving/Loading scripts ##
+Use the **Load** button to load and run a script.
+Use **Save** to save the script to a text file. *Note: This file will be saved where your Browser normally saves downloaded files.*

-Again due to limitations with Javascript, there is not reliable way to save to reload your script automatically.
-However, you can use copy and paste to save your script to a text file.
-To reload the script, paste the script back into the script box and hit **Load Script**.
+You can also use copy and paste to save to or from a text editor of your choice. **Run** will compile and run the contents of the script box.

-You can also manually edit the script: Remember to hit **Load Script** to pick up changes.
+You can also manually edit the script: Remember to hit **Run** to pick up changes.

 Sample Script:
 ```